Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 • Multiple input methods: Choose the most convenient option for each situation

-• Natural language processing: Understands descriptions like "chicken and rice"
+• Natural language processing: Understands descriptions like "chicken and rice" without searching a database

-• Minimal time investment: Combines speed with reasonable accuracy
+• Minimal time investment: Combines speed with reasonable accuracy (the "Snap it.
+Log it.
+Done." philosophy)

 • Learns your patterns: Gets better at understanding your specific foods and portions